Australian Christian College – Singleton

-Australian Christian College – Singleton is an independent non-denominational Christian co-educational early learning, primary and secondary day school, located in Singleton in the Upper Hunter Valley region of New South Wales, Australia.
+Australian Christian College – Singleton is an independent non-denominational Christian co-educational early learning, primary and secondary day school, located in Singleton in the Hunter Valley of New South Wales, Australia.
 The school caters for children ranging from early learning to Year 10.

 Australian Christian College – Singleton is one of nine Australian Christian Colleges located in Australia.

 Overview

-The school's vision is to develop students who are equipped spiritually, academically, socially and physically to be a positive influence on the world.

 The school is owned and operated by Christian Education Ministries Ltd and is a member of Christian Schools Australia and the Association of Independent Schools of New South Wales.

 In 2013, the school transitioned from Singleton Christian College to Australian Christian College – Singleton.
 It has approximately 110 students.
 Most students who attend the school reside in Singleton and a smaller number travel from nearby towns such as Branxton, Greta, Muswellbrook and Denman.
 Enrolment is open to Christian students of all denominations as well as non-Christian students.

 In 2010, the Singleton Trade Training Centre was built on the school campus.
 This initiative is a partnership between Singleton High School (which offers Construction and Hospitality), St Catherine's Catholic College (which offers Primary Industries), Singleton TAFE (which offers Automotive), and Australian Christian College – Singleton (which offers Electrotechnology).